GemmaButcher-dev/freestyle_dance/README.md

 ### Hero Image Change

 A change in hero image on the homepage was made with the same colour theme as i feel the updated image is more fun and engaging than the original.

+### Testing User Stories from User Experience (UX) Section

+### Further Testing

+* The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+* The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+* A large amount of testing was done to ensure that all pages were linking correctly.
+* Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.